 International applicants are asked to document how financial support will be provided for their first year at Gallaudet, a requirement of the United States Citizenship and Immigration Services (USCIS).
 Without completed *Certification of Finances and Sponsor's Affidavit of Annual Cash Support forms, applications are considered incomplete.
 After evidence of adequate financial support has been submitted and the student has been accepted, the Office of Research Support and International Affairs (RSIA) can issue an I-20 or DS-2019 form.
 This form is needed to secure, transfer, and extend a student visa.
 Students will have a hold placed on their account until a good faith deposit, financial support, or notification of support is received by Student Financial Services.
 The University reserves the right to require advance payment of one full academic year's costs before issuing this form.
 The payment will be held in trust by Student Financial Services and applied to a student's account when the student officially enrolls.
 If the student is unable to enroll due to visa denial or to other reasons, the money will be refunded upon written request.

 International applicants are not eligible for financial aid or merit scholarships in their first year of study at Gallaudet University.
 However, limited aid is available from the second year onward.

-Please visit Mandatory Payments Requirements for International Students for detailed procedures on payments.
+Please visit the Mandatory Payments Requirements for International Students for detailed procedures on payments.